 Preschool gross motor activities should be an important part of your child's routine, as they help build the foundation skills needed for learning.

-Developing your child's gross motor skills can do so much more than that – they can influence your child’s ability to write well, to read well and even to concentrate in the classroom.
+Developing your child's gross motor skills is so much more than helping your child be good at sports.
+Having a good gross motor foundation can influence your child’s ability to write well, to read well and even to concentrate in the classroom.
+School readiness activities should always include lots of gross motor activities.

 Copying work from the blackboard requires your child to visually focus on the work on the board, and transfer focus from near to far and back again.